joshjms/ntusu-itc-backend/README.md

 ### How To Run Development Server

-- Note: For Macbook M1/M2, you must run before doing all required steps below:
+- Note: For Macbook M1/M2, you must run this before doing all required steps below:

   ```powershell
       softwareupdate --install-rosetta